-Nonresident students seeking reclassification are required to complete a supplemental questionnaire including questions concerning their financial dependence, which will be considered along with physical presence and intent in determining reclassification.
+Nonresident students seeking reclassification are required to complete a supplemental questionnaire including questions concerning their financial dependence on parents who cannot satisfy university requirements for classification as residents for tuition purposes, which will be considered along with physical presence and intent in determining reclassification.

 Residence determination dates are set each term.
 They are: